percona/everest-doc/docs/use/db_provision.md

         ![!image](../images/resources_pgbouncer.png)

-6. On the **Scheduled Backups** page, set up a schedule if you wish to run backup jobs for your new database.
+6. On the **Scheduled Backups** page, set up a schedule to run backup jobs for your new database.

     Click **Create backup schedule**.
 The backup schedule pop-up is displayed.